CFWosh2025/CFWosh2025.github.io/index.markdown

 - Power and Energy-Efficient systems based on open-source
 - Hardware security and trust in open-source systems

 Submissions should be in the form of an **extended abstract (minimum 2, maximum 4 pages)**, formatted according to the double-column ACM conference format, accompanied by a link to a public repository (GitHub, etc.).
 Accepted abstracts will be included in the workshop proceedings and published in the ACM Digital Library.
-At least one author of an accepted abstract is required to register for the whole Computing Frontiers 2024 conference.
+At least one author of an accepted abstract **must register** for the Computing Frontiers 2025 conference.

 #### Submission page and information
 Submit at [https://easychair.org/my/conference?conf=cf24oshw](https://easychair.org/my/conference?conf=cf24oshw).